 The plan was for STEM graduates, or those with the right skills looking to switch careers, to join the development team to learn from expert software engineers and work on our toolkit technology.
 Once the year is up, we hoped our successful grads would choose to stay with us as fully-fledged developers.

 Fast-forward to 2020.
-Our first two graduates completed the program and passed with flying colors.
+After a year in the roles, our first two graduates passed with flying colors.
 They’re now part of the team that’s helping our latest graduate intake get to grips with life as software engineers, and building the very best graph visualization toolkits.

-The best way to explain what the graduate program is like is to ask one of our recent recruits to tell you themselves.
+The best way to explain what the graduate role is like is to ask one of our recent recruits to tell you themselves.

 Sonali’s graduate story so far